Guide

 17. Consistent Flooring Throughout

 Using the same flooring throughout an open basement (no transitions between rooms) makes the space feel continuous and larger.
-LVP works perfectly for this — one material from wall to wall.
+LVP works well for this because it can run from wall to wall.

 18. Strategic Mirror Placement